 I was so proud of both of us for finishing all 5km on our first attempt.
 I’d always thought that I didn’t have the build to be “a runner”, but I’d proven myself wrong that day.

 Over the weeks, we met people from our village who we’d not spoken to in a long time, friends from my primary school days and many new friendly faces.
 My times got a little faster and I felt a little more confident in myself every week.
 I got to spend quality time with my parents and my dog.
 I actually began to enjoy running, something I could never have imagined before starting this journey!

 I continued parkrun when I moved for university, much to the amazement of my friends who much preferred their Saturday morning lie-ins!
 After I graduated, I made the big decision to move to Japan to teach English.
 I was instantly saddened to hear that Japan did not yet have parkrun, and that I’d now be losing the battle to reach 100 parkruns before my parents did!

-In February 2019, I heard the announcement parkrun was coming to Japan!
-I booked my flights to Tokyo straight away and flew from sunny Miyazaki to Tokyo to participate in the first-ever parkrun event in Japan
+In February 2019, I heard the announcement that parkrun was coming to Japan!
+I booked my flights to Tokyo straight away and flew from sunny Miyazaki to Tokyo to participate in the first ever parkrun event in Japan!

 I wanted to bring the kind people of Miyazaki the gift of parkrun, in the hopes that it would change their lives as much as it did mine.

 Thankfully, with the help of the amazing team at parkrun, my hopes came true as Miyazaki held its inaugural event on the 14th September 2019.

 Can you imagine having so little energy that after walking a few hundred metres you’d need to stop and rest?
 For Gerry Ligtermoet this scenario is all too real, but it hasn’t stopped him from completing over 100 parkruns.
 Gerry was diagnosed with Amyloidosis in 2011, a rare blood disorder that leads to…